-The economic and social status of the Negroes is characterised by Jim-Crowism.
-In industry the Negroes receive less pay for the same kind of work as the white workers, and worse working conditions.
-The ruling class uses the cheap labour of the Negro workers against the white working class.
+The economic and social status of the Negroes is characterized by Jim-Crowism.
+In industry the Negroes receive less pay for the same kind of work as the white workers and worse working conditions.
+The ruling class uses the cheap labor of the Negro workers against the white working class.
 This was one of the main causes on the basis of which the bourgeoisie has been able to develop antagonism between the Negro and white workers.
-The middle class is also effected by the Jim-Crow policies and practices of the American ruling class.
-The Negro teachers receive about half the pay of the corresponding white teachers, and only in some of the rural sections they get as much as 500 dollars a year.
+The middle class is also affected by the Jim-Crow policies and practices of the American ruling class.
+The Negro teachers receive about half the pay of the corresponding white teachers and only in some of the rural sections they get as much as \$500 a year.

-Illiteracy among the Negroes in 1930 was estimated by the Government as 16.3 per cent., whereas for whites it was 4 per cent.
-In the State of Mississippi, whose population is more than 50 per cent.
-Negroes, for each white child 45 dollars is spent per year, for the Negro 5 dollars per child.
+Illiteracy among the Negroes in 1930 was estimated by the government as 16.3 per cent, whereas for whites it was 4 per cent.
+In the State of Mississippi, whose population is more than 50 per cent Negroes, for each white child \$45 is spent per year, for the Negro \$5 per child for education.

-In the U.S. more than 5 million Negro people belong to churches.
+In the U.S. more than 5,000,000 Negro people belong to churches.

-A number of political inequalities hinder the Negroes from exercising their political rights guaranteed by the Constitution, such, e.g., is the system of poll taxes as a requirement for voting; the poverty-striken Negroes are unable to pay these poll taxes.
-A second hindrance for the Negroes is the requirement of certain educational qualifications, e.g., the ability to interpret the Constitution to the satisfaction of an election official.
+A number of political inequalities hinder the Negroes from exercising their political rights guaranteed by the Constitution, such, for example, as the system of poll taxes as a requirement for voting; the poverty-stricken Negroes are unable to pay these poll taxes.
+A second hindrance for the Negroes is the requirement of certain educational qualifications, such as the ability to interpret the Constitution to the satisfaction of an election official.
 These election officials can disqualify a Negro voter for not knowing the meaning of a word.
-A third factor is the barring of Negroes from the democratic primaries by resolutions in the Democratic Party; for example, in the State of Texas.
+A third factor is the barring of Negroes from the Democratic primaries by resolutions in the Democratic Party, for example, in the State of Texas.

-Inter-marriage among whites and Negroes is forbidden in most of the States, and in all the Southern States, and even in those States where there is no law against it, custom is against it.
+Inter-marriage among whites and Negroes is forbidden in most of the states and in all the Southern states, and even in those states where there is no law against it, custom is against it.

-Another factor in the life of the Negro people, which is well-known throughout the world, is lynching.
+Another factor in the life of the Negro people which is well-known throughout the world is lynching.
 There were officially reported 5,000 Negroes lynched since 1880.